Nicole Arbour: "Dear Fat People" video

 In September 2015, Arbour became the subject of controversy when she posted a viral video on her YouTube channel titled "Dear Fat People".
 Critics argued that the video endorses fat shaming.
 The video was temporarily unavailable on YouTube, over claims that it violated the YouTube terms of service, but was later restored.

 Arbour was the subject of both public and celebrity criticism, with plus-size model Ashley Graham labelling her comments as "disgusting".

 Soon after the video was released, Canadian director Pat Mills stated publicly that he had considered hiring Arbour as a choreographer for his then-upcoming film Don't Talk to Irene after meeting with her, but that he then saw "Dear Fat People" and it "made me never want to see her again".
 This was reported as Arbour having been "fired" from the film, but in fact no job offer had been extended.

 On September 16, 2015, Arbour appeared on The View to defend the "Dear Fat People" video, stating that "that video wasn't made to offend people...it's just satire," that she wasn't targeting those with medical conditions, and that the video wasn't supposed to be taken seriously.
 Time magazine stated, "Arbour doesn't see her comments as bullying, but rather an intense form of truth-telling".
 Arbour was quoted in the Time article saying:

 I find seeing someone's head being blown off offensive ...
 I find children starving in a country with more than enough food offensive.
 I find women's bodies being mutilated for religious purposes, that is offensive to me.
 But words and satire I don't find offensive.

 Personal life

-On January 1, 2024 Arbour got engaged to Jamaican musician Simon "Skygrass" Bowden.
+On January 1, 2024, Arbour got engaged to Jamaican musician Simon "Skygrass" Bowden.

-Arbour said she once identified with the Liberal Party of Canada, but in 2020 said she no longer did.

-In a YouTube video in 2018 Arbour said that some people overreact when dealing with racial and gender issues, and that less focus should be spent on the institution of slavery which ended in the 19th century, and more focus should be spent on current issues stemming from it such as the racial wealth gap, marijuana legalization, police reform, and reforming the way media covers crime and arrests.